blackswordsman7/HealthyVerse-BTP/README.md

 # HealthyVerse
 ###### An open, peer-to-peer and offline healthcare system backed by a distributed infrastructure

-## Introduction
-HealthyVerse solves frontline problems in healthcare using blockchain and decentralised technology.

 ## Technology
 HealthyVerse uses and blockchain and decentralised infrastructure for security, accountability and connectivity.
 The tech stack contains: